frankhart2018/typy/Doc/reference/expressions.rst

 .. index::
    single: from; yield from expression

-When ``yield from <expr>`` is used, the supplied expression must be an iterable.
-The values produced by iterating that iterable are passed directly to the caller of the current generator's methods.
+When ``yield from <expr>`` is used, it treats the supplied expression as a subiterator.
+All values produced by that subiterator are passed directly to the caller of the current generator's methods.
 Any values passed in with :meth:`~generator.send` and any exceptions passed in with :meth:`~generator.throw` are passed to the underlying iterator if it has the